Hospital activities and medical and dental activities dominate the sector

-The 2003 Annual Survey of Philippine Business and Industry (ASPBI) covered a total of 27,646 health and social work establishments.
-Of the total, 27,187 or 98.3 percent had an average total employment (ATE) of less than 20, while only 459 establishments or 1.7 percent had ATE of more than 20.
-See Tables 1, 2 & 3 for summary statistics for health and social work establishments.
+- The 2005 Annual Survey of Philippine Business and Industry covered a total of 30,312 health and social work establishments nationwide.
+Of the total figure, 97.9 percent or 29,665 establishments had an average total employment (ATE) of less than 20 while the remaining 2.1 percent or 647 establishments had ATE of 20 or more.

-Hospitals, medical and dental clinics employ most number of workers
+Hospital activities and medical and dental practices employ the most number of workers

-Average monthly compensation per paid employee is PhP 8,146
+Average monthly compensation per paid employee is Php9,256

 Scope and Coverage

-The 2003 Annual Survey of Philippine Business and Industry (ASPBI) formerly known as Annual Survey of Establishments (ASE) was conducted to collect information on the structure and trends of economic activities in the entire country for the year 2003.
+The 2005 Annual Survey of Philippine Business and Industry (ASPBI) was conducted to collect information on the structure and trends of economic activities in the entire country for the year 2005.
 Covered were establishments engaged in economic activities as defined under the 1994 Philippine Standard Industrial Classification (PSIC).
 These establishments were classified into 14 sectors, one of which is on Health and social work establishments (Sector N).
-The sector is composed of establishments engaged in hospital activities and medical and dental practices (N851); veterinary activities (N852) and social work activities (N853).
+The sector is composed of establishments engaged in hospital activities and medical and dental practices (N851), veterinary activities (N852) and social work activities (N853).

 All health and social work establishments nationwide with average total employment (ATE) of 100 and over were covered on a 100 percent basis and those with ATE less than 100 were selected using simple random sampling.